ozhann/reports-cli/README.md

 ## Average price of the 30% most contacted listings

-Command "listing-report mostcontacted" would give below result.
+"listing-report mostcontacted" command would give below result.

 | Average Price of Top 30% |
 |--------------------------|